 WHAT CLIENTS ARE SAYING

 "As a professional classical pianist, I was suffering from upper body stress and fatigue.
-Rachel designed crossfit sessions geared precisely for my needs and level of fitness.
+Rachel designed fitness sessions geared precisely for my needs and level.
 Over the course of a few months I noticed radical improvement not only in my core strength, but also in my upper back and arms.
 I was able to reach an entirely new level of fitness without ever overtaxing my muscles which might have compromised some of my musical performances.
 She is incredibly competent, knowledgeable, and inspiring.
 She made working out fun and enjoyable while also pushing me to my highest potential."

 Dr. Bridget Hough – Classical Pianist